heapwolf/cpp-libasync/README.md

 # METHODS

 ## EACH PARALLEL
-Run the tasks array of functions in parallel, each without waiting until the previous function has completed the calling thread waits until all tasks have completed.
+Run the function in parallel on each of the array values, each without waiting until the previous function has completed.
+The calling thread waits until all tasks have completed.

 ```cpp
 #include "libsync.h"